HL7/CDA-ccda/input/pagecontent/supportingguidance.md

-To declare that a patient has no implanted devices, the Medical Equipment section should be used that has a Procedure Activity Procedure entry with an effectiveTime that has a nullFlavor of ‘NA’ and a participantRole that has an ID with a nullFlavor of ‘NA’ and a code of 40388003 – Implant.
+To declare that a patient has no implanted devices, the Medical Equipment section should be used that has a Procedure Activity Procedure entry with an effectiveTime that has a nullFlavor of ‘NA’ and a participantRole that has an id with a nullFlavor of ‘NA’ and a code of 40388003 – Implant.
 This combination states that the patient has not had a procedure to implant anything.

 **Example 46: [No Implanted Devices](http://hl7-c-cda-examples.herokuapp.com/examples/view/Medical%20Equipment/No%20Implanted%20Devices)**